Jadev03/Audio-extractor-Chrome-Extension/Backend/GOOGLE_DRIVE_SETUP.md

 - Complete OAuth flow by visiting `/auth/google`
 - Check `token.json` file exists in `Backend/` directory

+### "Google Sheets write failed" or missing Sheets scope
+- If you already have a token but it doesn't include Sheets scope, re-authenticate:
+  - Delete `token.json` file (or revoke access in Google Account)
+  - Visit `/auth/google` again to get new token with Sheets scope

 ### "Failed to upload to Google Drive"
 - Check folder ID is correct
 - Verify folder exists and is accessible